SonarSoftwareInc/importer/README.md

 `$importer = new SonarSoftware\Importer\Importer();`

 ###Importing accounts
 To import accounts, call the function **importAccounts** on the Importer class, passing in the path to a properly formatted CSV file with account data.
-You will need to manipulate your data into the appropriate format before importing.
+You will need to manipulate your data into the appropriate format before importing, by using the account template in the templates folder.

+You should also input a debit adjustment service ID to use for positive prior balances and a credit adjustment service ID to use for negative prior balances, as the second and third parameters, respectively.
+In the example below, `1` is the ID of the debit adjustment service and `2` is the ID of the credit adjustment service.

-`$results = $importer->importAccounts("/home/simon/accounts.csv");`
+`$results = $importer->importAccounts("/home/simon/accounts.csv", 1, 2);`

 Assuming there are no fatal errors (which will throw an exception) the importer will write logs into the **log_output** folder.
 This folder will contain a fail and success log file, which will report any failures, as well as successes.
 An import is not fully successful unless the failure log file is completely empty!